simoncblyth/opticks/notes/issues/geant4_opticks_integration/multi_event_seed_stuck_at_zero_for_second_event.rst

-TODO : Getting OptiX to notice CUDA/Thrust change to Photon buffer
+DONE: Getting OptiX to notice CUDA/Thrust change to Photon buffer
 ----------------------------------------------------------------------

 Seeding is done by CUDA/Thrust, seems OptiX is not noticing.